 We readers will get that second Dance of Dragons, which will incorporate a Blackfyre issue as well, however, this will come to page after the war for dawn once society has to reconfigure itself.
 History repeats, but with a twist.

 As much as I love, love, love the Blackfyre angle and history and funess, I speculate Aegon might be real.
 Aegon/Young Griff is still the mummer’s dragon that Daenerys will slay to bring her to what she says she deserves (the iron throne), or because Aegon will betray Daenerys’ love for him to choose Arianne instead.
-This seems to be set up by the author in many places, Daenerys being the fire god/dess for one, but this quote here always pops back in to my mind:
+This seems to be set up by the author in many places, Daenerys being the earthly representation of the fire god/dess for one, but this quote here always pops back in to my mind:

 - A Dance with Dragons – Tyrion VIII

 “Our captain would prefer to be fifty leagues farther out to sea, well away from that accursed shore, but I have commanded him to steer the shortest course.
 Others seek Daenerys too.”

 Griff, with his young prince.
 Could all that talk of the Golden Company sailing west have been a feint?
 Tyrion considered saying something, then thought better.
 It seemed to him that the prophecy that drove the red priests had room for just one hero.
 A second Targaryen would only serve to confuse them.
 “Have you seen these others in your fires?” he asked, warily.

 “Only their shadows,” Moqorro said.
 “One most of all.
 A tall and twisted thing with one black eye and ten long arms, sailing on a sea of blood.”